 Many people are confused about Washington State expungement.
 How do you go about clearing your criminal records in Washington State?
 What is it called?
-Record keeping can be complicated, the process has different names depending upon what you want cleared, and there are different rules depending upon whether you are dealing with the courts, the Department of Licensing records or arrest records held by law enforcement agencies.
+Recordkeeping can be complicated, in part because the process has different names depending upon what you want cleared.
+Also, there are different rules depending upon whether you are dealing with court records, Department of Licensing records or arrest records held by law enforcement agencies.
 Below is a summary of possible avenues for relief – NOTE THAT MAJOR CHANGES EFFECTIVE IN JULY 2019 WILL CHANGE THE QUALIFICATIONS FOR VACATING CONVICTIONS – SEE SUBSTITUTUE HOUSE BILL 1041.

 Removing Non-Conviction Data in Washington State